Bell Educational Trust: Bell Language School, Cambridge

 In 2012 the Trust's business and charitable entities separated to form Bell Educational Services Ltd and the Bell Foundation respectively.

 On 23 October 2025, Bell English publicly announced its closure on 31 October 2025.
-The organisation served notice to put its three schools in Cambridge, London and St Albans into administration due to financial difficulties.
+The organization served notice to put its three schools in Cambridge, London and St Albans into administration due to financial difficulties.
 The Bell Foundation charity, which works on a number of language training projects in the UK and overseas, will continue to run.

+It was announced, however, that Bell Switzerland SA, (a wholly owned subsidiary of the Bell Educational Trust) will continue to operate as normal.

 Bell schools in England

 The three main schools in the UK are the original school in Cambridge, and schools in London and St Albans (Hertfordshire).
 These schools cater for around 10,000 students annually, and provide intensive English courses ranging in length from a week to an academic year.
 Courses cover general / business English and English for specific and academic purposes, as well as a wide range of options.
-Bell St Albans provides full residential accommodation, Bell Cambridge specialises in academic courses, while Bell London specialises in business English courses for professional students.
+Bell St Albans provides full residential accommodation, Bell Cambridge specializes in academic courses, while Bell London specializes in business English courses for professional students.
 In the past, students were also able to attend Bell Schools in Bath, Norwich (3 schools at one time - Willow Lane, Bowthorpe Hall and The Old House), Saffron Walden and Oxford.
 Saffron Walden was initially named Saffron Walden International College (SWIC) and later changed to Bell College.

 In addition, Bell runs residential courses for over 3000 young learner students (aged 7 – 17 years) throughout the year, in a range of locations including St Albans, and summer camps at The Leys School in Cambridge, Tudor Hall school in Oxfordshire, Badminton School in Bristol and The Royal Masonic School in Hertfordshire.

 In the UK Bell employs approximately 150 staff all year round with a further 200 being appointed on seasonal or short-term contracts.